kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

    - After clicking the card, the "Flip Card" button should no longer be displayed
   - `isFlagButtonDisplayingFlags()`
     - The flag button should display options for following flags: "Red flag", "Orange flag", "Green flag", etc <br />
+I wanted to make a loop to make sure all of the correct flag names were displayed correctly.
 ![image](https://user-images.githubusercontent.com/33078129/111573865-9456d800-8768-11eb-8873-8c09614bfa4e.png)